Energy and Water Ombudsman reappointed

-Queensland’s dispute resolution service for energy and water consumers has been strengthened today with the three-year reappointment of Jane Pires (pron: Perez) as the state’s Energy and Water Ombudsman.
+Queensland’s dispute resolution service for energy and water consumers has been strengthened today with the 4-year reappointment of Jane Pires (pron: Perez) as the state’s Energy and Water Ombudsman.

-First appointed to the role in December 2016, Ms Pires said she was delighted to continue to provide a free, fair and independent dispute resolution service for Queensland energy and water consumers.
+First appointed to the role in December 2016, Ms Pires said she was pleased to continue to provide a free, fair and independent dispute resolution service for Queensland energy and water consumers.

-“At Energy and Water Ombudsman Queensland, we listen to both sides and work towards a fair outcome for residential consumers and small businesses and their energy and water providers.
+“We listen to both sides of the issue and work towards a fair outcome for residential consumers and small businesses and their energy and water providers.”

-“As a dispute resolution service for energy and water consumers, we are at the frontline in terms of how Queenslanders are coping with rising power bills and complicated energy contracts and discounting arrangements, which can result in complex investigations by my team,” she said.
+“As a dispute resolution service for energy and water consumers, we are on the frontline in terms of how Queenslanders are coping with rising power bills and what they are experiencing when it comes to renewables and other emerging technology,” she said.

 Energy and Water Ombudsman Queensland provides a free, fair and independent dispute resolution service for Queenslanders who are unable to resolve a problem with their electricity or gas provider and also provides this service for water supply customers in South East Queensland.
 Visit www.ewoq.com.au or call 1800 662 837 for more information.